 Hawaii seatbelt laws are very clear.
 All vehicle occupants are required to buckle up, notwithstanding their age.
 Unrestrained occupants will have to pay a fine of around $100 depending on their location.
 There is a citation for every passenger in the vehicle not wearing a seatbelt.
 Those who violate child restraint laws will have to appear in court and attend a four-hour class if convicted.
 They will also have to pay up to $500 in fines.
 Children 4 years old or younger are required to use a child safety seat.

 Statistics clearly speak.
 About 65% of all catastrophic accidents are due to passengers not wearing their seatbelts.
 Seat belts prevent vehicle occupants from hitting or colliding against objects.
 Some ways a seatbelt may save your life and prevent severe injuries include:

-If you have suffered catastrophic injuries in a car accident due to someone else’s negligence, you should seek legal representation from a Hawaii catastrophic injury lawyer.
+If you have suffered catastrophic injuries in a car accident due to someone else’s negligence, you should seek legal representation from a catastrophic injury lawyer at recovery law center in Hawaii.
 Although the deadline for filing a claim is two years from the time the accident occurred, there are exceptions where the claim must be filed earlier on.
 It’s wise you contact an attorney right after the accident.
 It’ll allow time to gather evidentiary support and secure a successful outcome.